akash4797/secure-encryption-decyrption-app/README.md

+-- This is a web application that allows users to login and register to the system.
+Users can post/view using encryption and decryption.

 **Developing an web applicaation with the following features:**

 1. There will be 2 options: Login and Register.
 Users can login/ Register to the system.